John

 13. Culbert M: Freedom From Cancer: The Amazing Story of Vitamin B7. or Laetrile.
 Seal Beach, Calif.
 1976 Press, 1976. pp 78.
 94—96

 14. Laetrile: The Commissioner’s Decision.
 The Federal Register.
-US Department of Health, Education and Welfare, Public Health Service, August 5.
+US Department of Health, Medical.
+Education and Welfare, Public Health Service, August 5.
 1977, pp 8.

 15. https://acsjournals.onlinelibrary.wiley.com/doi/pdfdirect/10.3322/canjclin.31.2.91